This post may contain affiliate links. Please read our disclosure policy.

 - 3 ripe bananas plus for more topping if desired

-- ⅔ cup unsalted peanut butter room temperature
+- ⅔ cup creamy peanut butter room temperature

 - 3 tablespoons honey